Births, marriages, deaths

 The arrangements we make

 If we find a burial plot in the person’s name we will use it.
-If we cannot find a plot and we believe the person wanted to be buried, we will use an unmarked grave in either Anfield cemetery or Springfield cemetery.
+If we cannot find a plot and we believe the person wanted to be buried, we will use an unmarked grave in either Anfield Cemetery or Springfield Cemetery.

-How we pay for the funeral
+How we pay for the funeral and recover costs

 We recover the cost of all public health funerals from the person’s estate.

-To help pay for the funeral, we can remove items from the person’s home, such as jewellery, and sell them six months after the funeral.
+We can remove items from the person’s home, such as jewellery, and sell them six months after the funeral.
 If the family has already removed items from the home we will ask them to return them.

 If the person owned a property, our solicitors will put it up for sale.